typelevel/cats-effect/site/src/main/tut/concurrency/basics.md

 This function allows to shift computation to different thread pool or simply send it to current `ExecutionContext` to schedule it again.
 This is often called introducing **asynchronous boundary**.

-While the first use case is probably easy to imagine, the second one might be confusing.
+While the first use case is probably easy to imagine, the second one might be more confusing.
 It is helpful to actually understand what is happening behind the scenes during `shift`.

 Essential term is **thread scheduling**.
 Since we can’t run all our threads in parallel all the time they each get their own slice of time to execute, e.g. interleaving with the rest of them so every thread has a chance to run.
 If there is a time for change the currently running thread is **preempted** - it saves its state and context switch happen.

-This is a bit different when using thread pools (`ExecutionContext`) because they are in charge of scheduling threads from their own pool.
+This is a bit different when using thread pools (`ExecutionContexts`) because they are in charge of scheduling threads from their own pool.
 If there is one thread running it won’t change until it terminates or higher priority thread is ready to start doing work.
 Note that `IO` without any shifts is considered one task so if it’s infinite `IO` it could hog the thread forever and if we use single threaded thread pool - nothing else will ever run on it!

 In other words - `IO` is executing synchronously until we call `IO.shift` or use function like `parSequence` which does it for ourselves.
-In terms of each thread pool we can actually treat `IO` a bit like **green threads** with cooperative multitasking - so instead of forcefully preempting thread we can decide when we yield CPU to other threads from the same pool by calling `shift`.
+In terms of individual thread pools we can actually treat `IO` a bit like **green thread** with cooperative multitasking - instead of forcefully preempting thread we can decide when we yield CPU to other threads from the same pool by calling `shift`.

 Calling `IO.shift` sends it to schedule again so if there are other `IO` waiting to execute they can have their chance.